The Visionary

 This was where the first drop was picked up from the depths.
 Under this cabin lies the Snåsa water source.
 “I’ve built it myself,” Mohamed says, almost apologetic.
 “We will soon set up a larger modern building over the well.
 It may not look so impressive, but here we can actually drain enough water to supply the international market.”
 A squirrel flits up the trunk of a pinewood.
 In the mountains, a few kilometers away, the Sami collects their reindeer for marking and slaughter.
 In the silence of the woods we can hear the sound of a river, where the trout is splashing.

 “Although we have cold winters and hot summers here in Snåsa, the source keeps a constant temperature of 3.5 degrees year-round.
 The water has a pH of 6.7 and a unique low mineral content.
-The Snåsa water source can provide millions of gallons of water annually, without compromising the natural cycle of the area.”
+The Snåsa water source can provide 500 million liters of water annually, without compromising the natural cycle of the area.”
 He knows what he is talking about, Mohamed.
 Over the past years, he has become an expert on water.
 Countless small test wells have been drilled, countless drops tested in the laboratory.
 Countless meetings with hydro geologists, local politicians, investors and bureaucrats, to convince the skeptics of what Mohamed has always felt certain; that Snåsa has something unique to offer: its own clean water.

 “If there is one thing I’ve done right in this project, it’s to surround myself with good people, I’ve employed knowledgeable, hard-working people.
 And there is more to come.
 The human capital has been there right from the start.
 I believe in our product.
 And I have faith in the employees.”
 About half of the Snåsa municipality is now a national park.
 Blåfjella-Skjækerfjella National Park is Norway’s fourth largest park.
 Inside the forest, in this lush landscape where 17 different species of orchids grow in the summer, the water source is situated deep below the protective forest floor.